rasenshuriken12/DSA_Prep_Qns/LeetCode/Arrays/Easy/1_Two_Sum/README.md

 ## 💡 Approach
 🟡 1) Linear Search (Brute Force)

 - Time Complexity: O(n²)
 - Space Complexity: O(1)

 *Steps:*

-1.Check every possible pair in the array
+1. Check every possible pair in the array

 2. For each element at index i, check with all elements after it (j > i)